Attributes¶

 There are a list of reserved attribute names for debug:

-debugand_debug: variable use for debug only, not synthesis allowedfile: to print the file where the variable was declaredkey: variable/entry key namedeprecated: to generate warning about usageloc: line of code informationrandandcrand: simulation and compile time random number generationwarn: is a boolean what when set to false disables compile warnings for associated variable
+debugand_debug: variable use for debug only, not synthesis allowedfile: to print the file where the variable was declaredkey: variable/entry key nameloc: line of code informationrandandcrand: simulation and compile time random number generation

 Type attribute list¶

-private: variable/field not visible to import/regrefcomptime: indicates that the variable should be compile time or a compile error is generatedconst: indicates that only one assignment to the variable can be done per cyclemut: multiple assignments to the variable can be donetype: Eitherintegerorstringorbooleanorrangeor complex tuple typename.typename: type name at variable declarationsize: Number of entries in tuple or array (1 if not a multi-entry tuple)
+comptime: indicates that the variable should be compile time or a compile error is generatedconst: indicates that only one assignment to the variable can be done per cyclemut: multiple assignments to the variable can be donetype: Eitherintegerorstringorbooleanorrangeor complex tuple.size: Number of unnamed entries in tuple or array (0 if no unnamed entries)fields: string list (tuple) with tuple named fields

 Integer Bitwidth attribute list¶